canonical/postgresql-k8s-operator/SECURITY.md

 ## What qualifies as a security issue

-Credentials leakage, outdated dependencies with known vulnerabilities, and other issues that could lead to unprivileged or unauthorized access to the database or the system.
+Credentials leakage, outdated dependencies with known vulnerabilities, and other issues that could lead to unprivileged or unauthorised access to the database or the system.

 ## Reporting a vulnerability